burningTyger/sinatra-book/book/ErrorHandling.markdown

     configure :production do
       not_found do
-        "We're so sorry, but we don't what this is" end
+        "We're so sorry, but we don't know what this is" end

       error do